jsware/jsware.github.io/_posts/2020-02-15-Shlog-a-Shell-Logging-Framework.md

 The `shlog` script can be run in verbose, or debug to output progression of the `shlog` wrapper script (this does not affect the output of the logged script - this could be run in quiet mode).

 Happy shlogging!
-Check out the framework [here](https://github.com/jsware/shlog).
+See the [README](https://github.com/jsware/shlog/blob/master/README.md) for more information.